Ruminating on Rudiments

 In 1933, the National Association of Rudimental Drummers published 26 Standard American Drum Rudiments.
 In 1984, the Percussive Arts Society expanded the list of “essential” drum rudiments to 40.

-In recent years, drum set artists and instructors have combined these rudiments into hybrid forms to further challenge themselves and their students.
+In recent years, drum set artists and instructors have combined these rudiments into hybrid forms to challenge themselves and their students further.
 Nevertheless, when written out, the rudiments used to teach today would still be recognizable to drummers from the Battle of Antietam!

-Music has changed, drum sets have evolved, and there is a myriad of new tools available to musicians and teachers.
+Music has changed, drum sets have evolved, and a myriad of new tools are available to musicians and teachers.
 Why are rudiments from hundreds of years ago still relevant to modern instruction?

 Still a Solid Foundation